Surging Reds beat Cubs 3-2 for 6th straight victory

 Dansby Swanson's solo homer made the score 3-1 in the sixth.
 It was the only run Lodolo allowed.
 He struck out seven and gave up four hits.

-Michael Busch walked and scored on Miguel Amaya's double in the ninth, but Alexis Díaz struck out Patrick Wisdom to close out his 13th save.
+Busch walked and scored on Amaya's double in the ninth, but Alexis Díaz struck out Patrick Wisdom to close out his 13th save.

 TRAINER'S ROOM